Alberto Orlando: Club career

 Born in Rome, Orlando played for Roma, Messina (briefly on a season loan from Roma), Fiorentina, Torino, Napoli and SPAL 1907 throughout his career.
 He is mostly remembered for his seven-year club career with Roma, the team with which he won the 1960–61 Inter-Cities Fairs Cup, and the 1963–64 Coppa Italia, forming a formidable partnership with Giampaolo Menichelli.
 In total, he managed 142 Serie A appearances and 34 goals in Serie A with Roma.
 During his time at Roma, he was briefly loaned to Serie B side Messina during the 1958–59 season, scoring 17 goals in 30 appearances.
 After leaving Roma, he moved to Fiorentina, where he also achieved notable success.
 He became the Serie A top scorer during the 1964–65 season, alongside scudetto winner Sandro Mazzola, and he helped the club to a fourth-place finish in the league.
 That season, he also helped Fiorentina to reach the final of the 1965 Mitropa Cup.
 Orlando spent his final season with Serie B side SPAL, making 6 appearances, before retiring in 1969.

 International career

-Orlando represented the Italian national team between 1962 and 1965, making 5 appearances, and scoring 4 goals.
+Orlando represented the Italy national team between 1962 and 1965, making 5 appearances, and scoring 4 goals.
 After his notable and positive successful performances with Roma, he made his international debut against Turkey, on 2 December 1962, in Bologna, in a UEFA Euro 1964 qualifying match.
 Orlando scored all 4 of his international goals in Italy's 6–0 victory.
 He also appeared in the return leg, where he suffered a temporary injury.